sean-dougherty/cuda-edu/README.md

 ## System Requirements

 The primary requirements are a C++11 compiler and libclang.
-Currently, Linux and Mac are supported.
+Currently, Linux, Mac, and Windows are supported.

 For Linux installation instructions, please see [Getting Started on Linux](#getting-started-on-linux).

 For Mac installation instructions, please see [Getting Started on Mac](#getting-started-on-mac).

+For Window installation instructions, please see [Getting Started on Windows](#getting-started-on-windows).

 # Getting Started on Linux